MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-deployment-guidance.md

 ![Screenshot shows the question mark where you can determine your Power BI tenant location.](media/service-gateway-deployment-guidance/powerbi-gateway-deployment-guidance_02.png)

 If you intend to use the Power BI service gateway with Azure Analysis Services, be sure that the data regions in both match.
-For more information about how to set data regions for multiple services, watch [this video](https://guyinacube.com/2018/01/power-bi-azure-analysis-services-gateway-data-region/).

 ### Optimizing performance